 In a later stage, the hams are coated in lard so that they do not dry out.

 Our prosciutto factory tour at approximately 1:30pm.
 From there, Christian drove us to Corte d/Aibo organic farm and winery.
-We spent three consecutive hours eating and drinking wine.
+We spent three consecutive hours of eating and drinking wine.
 The food was delicious.
 The wine was delicious.
 Alessandro was entertaining and “like an Italian mother” who required us to eat more, drink more and laugh more.

 The “light lunch” included:

-- Three different pastas
+- Three different kinds of pasta

 - A beef entrée with side dishes